 We were disappointed with the results, but we had been bitten by the fermentation bug.
 I got got some beer extract brewing kits for Christmas and Amb started to explore the world of wine.
 We continued to experiment and started making cider with store-bought apple juice, eventually buying 5-10 gallons at a time from a local orchard.
 Every batch was better than the last one; we kept meticulous notes, poured hours into research, and learned through trial and error.
 The obsession was setting in.

-It is with equal amounts of excitement and anxiety that we will be opening Sage Bird Ciderworks in downtown Harrisonburg in early 2020.
+It is with equal amounts of excitement and anxiety that we will be opening Sage Bird Ciderworks in downtown Harrisonburg in the summer of 2020.
 We are proud to be Harrisonburg’s first cidery, and we look forward to sharing our passion and our cider with the community we have called home for the last 10 years!

 - With love, Zach and Amberlee Carlson